QasimK/qasimk.github.io/collections/_posts/2019-09-04-raspberry_pi_zero_w_wifi_cctv.md

 Description of parameters:

-* `--avdict rtsp_transport:tcp` was used because I experienced significant packet loss with the default UDP transport, which periodically caused the video to blur out.
+* `--avdict rtsp_transport:tcp` was used because I experienced significant packet loss with the default UDP transport, which periodically caused the bottom half of the video to be overrun with artefacts.
 * `--no-osd` removes some annoying logging output on the terminal.
-* `--live` because this is a live stream - but I notice no difference...
+* `--live` because this is a live stream - but I didn't notice any difference...
 * `--with-info` outputs some stream information before the video starts playing.
 * `--stats` outputs ongoing information.

-In addition, there is a  `--refresh` parameter which will change the output resolution and frame rate to match the video (apparently, but I notice no change).
+In addition, there is a  `--refresh` parameter which will change the output resolution and frame rate to match the video (apparently, but I noticed no change).
 However, it is dangerous because if `omxplayer` does not exit gracefully (i.e. press `q` not `<CTRL>-c`), then the screen will just be black!

 ## Having Everything Just Work Out-of-the-Box